0x80/isolate-package/README.md

 ### Define "version" field in each package manifest

 The `version` field is required for `pack` to execute, because it is use to generate part of the packed filename.
-I personally always set it to `"0.0.0"` to indicate that the version does not have any real meaning.
+A personal preference is to set it to `"0.0.0"` to indicate that the version does not have any real meaning.

 ### Define "files" field in each package manifest